 Psychotherapy covers a wide range of cognitive treatment methods.
 As some patients respond better to certain types of treatment, psychotherapists will take a variety of factors into account in order to determine the best therapy program for each individual.
 The most effective type of psychotherapy will depend on a patient’s specific condition, unique circumstances, and personal preference.
-In addition to cognitive behavioral therapy, the following types of psychotherapy may be used to treat various mental conditions:
+In addition to cognitive behavioral therapy, the following types of psychotherapy can treat various mental conditions:

 Dialectical Behavior Therapy

-Dialectical behavior therapy (DBT) was first developed to treat chronically suicidal patients with borderline personality disorder.
-This type of psychotherapy has developed over time and is currently used to treat people with a number of mental illnesses.
+Dialectical behavior therapy treats people with a number of mental illnesses.
 However, most individuals treated with DBT have been previously diagnosed with borderline personality disorder.

 Eye Movement Desensitization and Reprocessing

-Eye movement desensitization and reprocessing (EMDR) is a type of psychotherapy most commonly used to treat post-traumatic stress disorder (PTSD).
-EMDR has been shown to reduce anxiety and emotional distress resulting from trauma.
+Eye movement desensitization and reprocessing (EMDR) is a type of psychotherapy for treating post-traumatic stress disorder (PTSD).
+EMDR reduces anxiety and emotional distress resulting from trauma.

 Mentalization-based therapy (MBT) is a form of psychotherapy that can result in long-term improvement among those with borderline personality disorder.
 MBT engages a skill called mentalizing in which people learn to separate their own automatic thoughts and feelings from those around them.

 Psychodynamic psychotherapy is a clinical treatment method based on psychoanalytic principles.
-These theories are used to achieve self-actualization through a deepened insight into emotional conflicts causing cognitive difficulties.
+These theories help achieve self-actualization through a deepened insight into emotional conflicts causing cognitive difficulties.

 The goal of supportive psychotherapy is to improve unfavorable mental symptoms and improve self-esteem and social skills.
 During a supportive psychotherapy session, a patient’s relationships will be examined as well as social patterns and emotional responses to various scenarios.

-Exposure therapy is a type of CBT that is traditionally used to treat obsessive-compulsive disorder (OCD), post-traumatic stress disorder (PTSD), and certain phobias.
+Exposure therapy treats obsessive-compulsive disorder (OCD), post-traumatic stress disorder (PTSD), and certain phobias.
 During exposure therapy treatment, therapists will help their patients identify anxiety triggers and teach them how to avoid obsessive or anxious behaviors.
-Patients will then be exposed to their triggers and learn to confront them in a safe, controlled environment.

 Exposure and Response Prevention

-Exposure and response prevention (ERP) is a type of exposure therapy in which a therapist helps patients confront their fears and learn to resist their compulsion to escape.
-ERP is often used to combat symptoms of OCD.
+Exposure and response prevention helps patients confront their fears and learn to resist their compulsion to escape.
+ERP can also combat symptoms of OCD.

 Mindfulness-Based Stress Reduction

-Mindfulness-based stress reduction (MBSR) is also known as mindfulness-based cognitive therapy and is a CBT method that uses highly-researched mindfulness techniques with consistent practice to accomplish certain behavioral outcomes.
+Mindfulness-based stress reduction uses highly-researched mindfulness techniques with consistent practice to accomplish certain behavioral outcomes.

 CBT is based on a number of core principles and common practices.
 Each cognitive behavioral therapy treatment program will be unique and will not use all of these strategies and principles.
 The therapist and patient will work collaboratively to gain an understanding of the psychological problem and develop an appropriate treatment plan.